AlexanderTsiklidis1/cosmos-app-front-end/README.md

 -Update input fields, and database to render more info on a planet.

 -User authentication, where a user can only access CRUD functionality on the app by logging in.

+**Stretch Goals!**

+1- Hover effects and cohesive styling on every page
+2- Uses extra field values for data in back-end (more then 7)